-Text superimposed on video content is everywhere: YouTube even offers to transcribe the audio on uploaded videos to text and write it synchronously over the video.
+Text superimposed on video content is everywhere: YouTube even offers to caption videos by transcribing the audio to text and write it synchronously over the video.
 Most video sources (including DVDs) have an option to show subtitles any one of a number of languages.
-The distinction between subtitles and closed captioning is explained here.
+You can find the distinction between subtitles and closed captioning here.
 Closed captions are optional – you can view them or not, whereas subtitles are part of the video.

 Using a separate file for text and video is great for flexibility, but does require that the file be kept along with the video content.
 A further problem is that not all video players support all the available caption file formats.
-Perhaps some future video format will allow incorporation of text captions as metadata of the main video file but this will require the video players to be able to read it.
+Perhaps some future video format will allow incorporation of text captions as metadata of the main video file.
+However, future video players must be able to read it!
 The default Windows 10 video player, Photos, supports a number of caption file formats and there are many online facilities for generating them, some of which are reviewed here.

 So if you want to ensure that you can caption videos so that the captions are readable on any video player and are embedded in the video data, what are the options?
 If you want to keep the entire original video frame and place the caption beneath it, then the video needs to be padded out with a uniform colour bar below the video frame.
 This can be done using the Windows command line application ffmpeg.
 A complexity of this operation is that portrait mode videos from smart phones may be padded with black at the sides to make the video frame the same dimensions as in landscape mode.